Pauli-type coupling between spinors and curved spacetime: Special cases: metric compatibility and zero torsion

 Based on the general Dirac equation~(\ref{eq:gen-dirac-equation}), we can derive special cases that apply for ``metric compatibility'' and beyond that, for vanishing torsion.
-A vanishing covariant derivative of the $\bgamma\indices{^{\mu}}$-matrices implies a covariantly constant metric tensor $g_{\mu\nu}$, i.e.\ the metric compatibility condition reads
+According to the definition of the metric tensor from Eq.~(\ref{eq:metric-def}) in terms of the $\bgamma$ matrices, a covariantly constant metric tensor $g_{\mu\nu}$ implies a covariantly constant $\bgamma\indices{_\mu}$ and hence a covariantly constant $\bsigma^{\mu\nu}$.
+The generalized Dirac equation thus simplifies for metric compatibility, i.e., \mbox{$g_{\mu\nu;\xi}\equiv0$}, to